baadams/baadams.github.io/_pages/research.md

 ### Publications on alpine glaciation
 * Adams, B.A., and Ehlers, T.A.
 (2018).
 * Adams, B.A., and Ehlers, T.A.
 (2017).
-Deciphering topographic signals of glaciation and rock uplift in an active orogen: a case study from the Olympic Mountains, USA.
-Earth Surface Processes and Landforms. doi:10.1002/esp.4120
+[Deciphering topographic signals of glaciation and rock uplift in an active orogen: a case study from the Olympic Mountains, USA]. *Earth Surface Processes and Landforms*. doi:10.1002/esp.4120

 ## Landscape evolution